A Study of Experimental Inhaled Treprostinil For Pulmonary Hypertension due to COPD

 - Clinical diagnosis of COPD will be made using the Global Initiative for Chronic

 Obstructive Lung Disease (GOLD) diagnostic criteria (GOLD Criteria 2020) and spirometry with the following documented parameters measured during Screening Visit 1 (prior to start of low-dose inhaled treprostinil):

 - Forced expiratory volume in 1 second (FEV1) <80% predicted

 - FEV1/Forced vital capacity (FVC) <70

-- The subject has a resting saturation peripheral capillary oxygenation (SpO2) greater than or equal to 90%, with or without supplemental oxygen, but not to exceed 10 L/min oxygen supplementation by any mode of delivery at rest during Screening Visit 1.
+- The participant has a resting saturation peripheral capillary oxygenation (SpO2) greater than or equal to 90%, with or without supplemental oxygen, but not to exceed 10 liters (L)/min oxygen supplementation by any mode of delivery during Screening Visit 1.

 - During Screening Visit 1 prior to start of low-dose inhaled treprostinil, a 6MWD greater than or equal to 100 meters.

 - Have a right heart catheterization (RHC) performed during Screening Visit 1.
 (A previous RHC obtained within 12 months prior to the start of Screening Visit 1 is acceptable for determining eligibility, even if done without oxygen or vasodilator challenge, and a repeat RHC is not required.)
 The following parameters must be documented for eligibility:

 - Pulmonary vascular resistance (PVR) greater than or equal to 4 Wood units